Mama June Breaks Down After Shocking Surgery, Throws Red Dress In The Garbage

 “I could care less about the dress.
 I could care less about this wedding.”

-While the wedding of Sugar Bear and Jennifer Lamb took place in their Georgia backyard in January, details of the ceremony have been kept top secret, so those wanting to see how this drama unfolds will have to tune in to Mama June: From Not To Hot 10pm ET Friday’s on WEtv.
+While the wedding of Sugar Bear and Jennifer Lamb took place in their Georgia backyard in January, details of the ceremony have been kept top secret, so those wanting to see how this drama unfolds will have to tune into Mama June: From Not To Hot 10 p.m.
+ET Friday’s on WEtv.

-[Featured image by Johnathan Leibson/ Getty Images]
+[Featured Image by Johnathan Leibson/Getty Images]